Challenges To Drying Solvent And Waterborne Paint

-- Heated Air – Using heated air at a certain temperature to accelerate the evaporation of solvents and accelerate the chemical reaction to the main polymer or resin, in other wards the temperature acts as a catalyst which accelerates the drying and hardening process, thereby accelerating the curing process.
+- Heated Air – Using heated air at a certain temperature accelerates the evaporation of solvents and accelerates the chemical reaction to the main polymer or resin, for instance the temperature acts as a catalyst which accelerates the drying and hardening process, thereby accelerating the curing process.

-- Radiation – Radiation curing or infrared technology for increasing the substrate temperature accelerating the paint curing process.
-Ultraviolet radiation technology activates the chemical reactions necessary to cure the paint.
+- Radiation – Radiation curing or infrared technology for increasing the substrate temperature accelerates the paint curing process.
+Ultraviolet radiation technology activates the chemical reactions, as a result the paint cures.

 The main advantage of the radiation curing is the speed to solidify the paint, achieving curing times in order of seconds, as disadvantage this type of curing only can be applied in areas where radiation emitted can see all surfaces, therefore it is typically not used in complex workpieces with different shapes and hidden areas.